 Authorization for Verbal Communication of Health Information

 This type of authorization allows adults to give consent for others to receive verbal-only communication on their health care.
 You may choose to allow all information to be shared, or you can limit it to things like up-coming appointments, billing, medications, etc. Common applications of this authorization include parents who pay the medical bills of their college-age children and want the ability to ask questions, people who manage someone else’s health care (such as an elderly parent), and anyone who is on medications that require frequent testing and adjustment.
-Authorization for Verbal Communication of Health Information also must be re-instated each year.
+Authorization for Verbal Communication of Health Information also must be re-instated one year after the signed date.

 Medical Power of Attorney